 If your data is visual…

-…regardless of publication status, Instagram is a great place to share your work (example here).
-They'll share on the Basic Sciences account and on Basically Speaking.
+…regardless of publication status, Instagram is a great place to share your work.
+The team can share your work on the SOMBS account and in Basically Speaking.
 An image does not have to be related to a recent paper for them to share it - it can be part of a developing project or training.
-Submit your images here.
+Reach out to sombscomms@vanderbilt.edu to submit your visuals.

 Please share your new papers with the comms team, especially if you've never done that before.
 They want to make sure to hear from as many faculty as possible.

-If you have any questions, please always feel free to contact anyone in the communications team and they'll make sure you're taken care of.
+If you have any questions, please feel free to contact the communications team and they'll make sure you're taken care of.